All Good Things... (Star Trek: The Next Generation): Production

-Reception

-The finale was said to be written as a "valentine" to the show's fans, and is often regarded as one of the series' best episodes.
+Broadcast and reception

 Broadcast

-Both parts of "All Good Things..." were first broadcast on May 21, 1994, in broadcast syndication.
-It received Nielsen ratings of 17.4 percent, placing it in first place in its timeslot.
-This was the highest ratings received by any episode of the season, and of the series.
-Until the broadcast of the episodes, the previously highest rated broadcast of The Next Generation had been the pilot episode, "Encounter at Farpoint", with Nielsen ratings of 15.7 percent.
+Both parts of "All Good Things..." were first broadcast on May 23, 1994, in broadcast syndication.
+It received Nielsen ratings of 17.4, placing it in first place in its timeslot.
+This was the highest rating received by any episode of the season, and of the series.
+Until the broadcast of the episodes, the previously highest rated broadcast of The Next Generation had been the pilot episode, "Encounter at Farpoint", with Nielsen ratings of 15.7.

-Critical reception

-Contemporary reviews were positive.
+Contemporary reception and reviews

 In 1994, USA Today called the two-part finale a "picture-perfect" ending to the series, giving it 3 1/2 stars out of 4.
 "All Good Things..." won the 1995 Hugo Award for Best Dramatic Presentation, and helped the show earn a 1994 Emmy nomination for Outstanding Drama Series.

+Later critical reception

 The episode ranked fifth in Entertainment Weekly's list of top 10 Star Trek: The Next Generation (TNG) episodes in 2007.
 In 2011, Zack Handlen of The A.V.
 Club gave both parts of the two-hour finale an 'A' rating.
 Writing for Tor.com, Keith DeCandido lauded the episode; comparing it favorably against other Star Trek series finales, he felt that "All Good Things..." is "the perfect ending to [The Next Generation]", bringing events full circle back to series premiere "Encounter at Farpoint", showcasing the talents of the entire cast, as well as keeping its optimistic "Roddenberrian view of humanity."
 He also compared the show favorably with the best episodes of the seventh season, including "Parallels", "The Pegasus", and "Lower Decks".

+In a 2012 publication, the finale was said to be written as a "valentine" to the show's fans, and noted that the episode was regarded as one of the series' best episodes.

-In 2015, The Hollywood Reporter, noted this episode's scene where Picard sits down at the card game table, as one of the top ten "most stunning" moments of TNG.
-In 2016, SyFy ranked "All Good Things..." as the 4th best time travel plot of all Star Trek television episodes, and Radio Times ranked the final scene the 8th best moment in all Star Trek, noting Troi's line about Picard having been welcome to join their traditional card-game, and Picard's line "The Sky's the limit" with the camera pulling away on the group before credits roll.
+In 2015, The Hollywood Reporter noted this episode's scene where Picard sits down at the card game table as one of the top ten "most stunning" moments of TNG.
+In 2016, SyFy ranked "All Good Things..." as the 4th best time travel plot of all Star Trek television episodes, and Radio Times ranked the final scene the 8th best moment in all Star Trek, noting Troi's line about Picard having been welcome to join their game, and Picard's line "The sky's the limit" with the camera pulling away on the group before credits roll.
 IGN ranked this the 7th best episode of all Star Trek series prior to Star Trek: Discovery.